 - The cast gets wet.
 If the skin under the cast is wet for a long period of time, it may become infected.

-- Skin or nails below the cast turn blue or gray or become numb, tingling, or cold.
+- Skin or nails below the cast turn blue or gray or feel numb, cold, or tingly.
 This may mean your cast is too tight.

-- The cast rubs against or irritates your skin.
+- The cast rubs or irritates your skin.

 - You experience new or increased pain.